orbitdb/orbitdb/README.md

 ## Introduction

-Distributed, peer-to-peer **Key-Value Store and Event Log** on IPFS.
+Distributed, peer-to-peer database on IPFS.

 This is the Javascript implementation and it works both in **Node.js** and **Browsers**.

+- Client-side database to be embedded in Javascript applications
-- Stores all data in IPFS, including the database index
+- Stores all data in IPFS
 - Aggregation happens on client side and data is eventually consistent
-- Uses a LWW-element-set [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and [ipfs-log](https://github.com/haadcode/ipfs-log) for partial order
-- Designed to work offline first and to be easily embeddable to applications
+- Designed to work offline first

+**NOTE: the README can be out of date, I'm working to get up to date.
+If you find a problem, please open an issue or a PR.**

 _Currently requires [orbit-server](https://github.com/haadcode/orbit-server) for pubsub communication.
 This will change in the future as soon as IPFS provides pubsub._